 How we make Sustainable Jewelry

 We have a ZERO-WASTE business model, which means we only keep small amounts of stock on hand to ensure that we do not add to overproduction squandering common in the fashion industry.
 We start off by using certified, recycled .925 sterling silver as the base of each and every piece to minimize our impact on the environment.
-All items are handmade and made to order in New Jersey, and any production waste we do create is recycled using our local refinery back into new designs.
+All items are handmade and made to order in Brooklyn, and any production waste we do create is recycled using our refinery back into new designs.
 This kind of process is known as “Slow Fashion” because it advocates for manufacturing in respect to people, the environment, and fairness trade.
 We believe that this shift from fast fashion towards sustainable and circular thinking is the future of jewelry, hell yeah.

 Traceability- There’s always mystery surrounding where and how companies create their pieces, but we believe that you have a right to know what goes into your jewelry from Reposeux.
-Our brand’s production is done with our team in house, from inception to each finishing touch, every item here in our New Jersey based private studio is handmade just for you.
+Our brand’s production is done with our team in house, from inception to each finishing touch, every item here in our NYC based private studio is handmade just for you.
 We believe that honesty is the best foundation for any partnership, and we only work with other partners who share our same vision regarding sustainability, respect for human rights, and fair-trade materials.
 This is a step by step explanation how each of our pieces is made:

 After Scarlett carves a design in wax for Reposeux, she works with a small NYC-based production foundry to cast the sample of her design and then mold the final piece (after several rounds of edits/perfecting).
 The foundry is a small family business from Puerto Rico, with all four generations working together in-house to create castings and expertly crafted molds.
 Scarlett has worked with this partner for several years, even before Reposeux.
 Once the mold of the design is completed it’s off to the next step, large quantity product casting.